juancolacelli/juancolacelli.com/content/blog/game-style-improved/index.md

 title: "Game style improved"
 date: 2020-02-18T18:06:29-03:00
 description: "I improved the style and resolution of my new game"
-tags: [gamedev, indiegames, pixelart, platformer, jumpgame]
+tags: [gamedev, pixelart, platformer, jumpgame]
 ---

 Today I improved the style and resolution of my new game.
 I changed sprite resolution from 16px to 8px and also improved the tileset.